danrichards/aicrawler/README.md

 	    public function choose(callable $callback = null) {
 		    // for each context
 			    // run an optional callback for augmenting your Collections
-		        // run sanitizers, in any (detected just like Heuristics)
+		        // run sanitizers, if any (detected just like Heuristics)
 		        // sort each context Collection by score descending
 	        // return payload
 	    }